 A hibernaculum is 'Winter quarters for wildlife'.
-You can make a special underground home called a hibernaculum for amphibians like frogs, toads and newts to help them survive a cold Winter.
-Snakes & other reptiles will also use it.
+You can make a special underground home called a hibernaculum or ‘ Bug Hotel’ for amphibians like frogs, toads and newts to help them survive a cold Winter.
+Other reptiles could use it too.

-Build a hibernaculum in a sheltered, quiet corner of the garden:
+Build a hibernaculum (Bug House) in a sheltered, quiet corner of the garden:

 - Dig a hole 60cm (2ft) deep and a metre (4ft) across and fill with loosely laid twigs, branches or logs so it looks like a natural log pile.

 - Add extra tunnels using pieces of drainpipe from ground level pointing into different areas of the hole.